learn-co-curriculum/linked-list-with-tail-and-size/README.md

 => null or nil
 ```

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some languages where you can pseudocode, and optionally explain your solution and code.

 ## Before you start coding: